-3. Heroic leadership sets itself up to fail
+3. Heroic sales leadership sets itself up to fail

 Here’s some quick advice.
-First, change your mental model of leadership.
-Successful leadership is not defined by the heroic actions you take to the cheers and applause of others.
-Successful leadership is defined by the capacity of the organization you serve to effectively fulfill its mission.
+First, change your mental model of sales leadership.
+Successful sales leadership is not defined by the heroic actions you take to the cheers and applause of others.
+Successful sales leadership is defined by expanding the capacity of the sales organization you serve.

 And, here’s where the rub comes, that capacity needs to exist apart from your personal presence.
 The test of leadership with my son when he was a teenager was not how he treated his mother sitting next to me at the dinner table, but how he treated his mother when I was away on a business trip.

 Leadership is what happens when you’re not there.
 What happens when you’re not at the dinner table?

 Secondly, having changed your metal model of sales leadership, use your gifts and abilities to build organizational capacity.
 Make getting things done through others, as opposed to doing so many, many things yourself, the highest priority of your professional career.
 Less is more here.
 Don’t drink from the intoxicating elixir of public praise and applause.
 Do the hard work of duplicating yourself in others, work that takes place mostly in private.

 Finally, don’t use leadership to fulfill your ego needs.

 Yes, I know that sounds like a bunch of self-help psychobabble, but bear with me on this please.
 The exercise of heroic leadership feels good because it gives us an emotional surge of love and acceptance.
 But, as I’ve explained above, in the end it doesn’t build a strong, lasting sales organization.
 If you continue to practice it, you’re using the organization to serve your interests, not the other way around.